RikhiSingh/ecommerceCMS/ecommerce-admin/README.md

 Error:
 Invalid `prisma.store.findFirst()` invocation:

-have signed upload from setting from cloudify in image-upload under uploadPreset

 Error in connector: Error creating a database connection.
 (Kind: An error occurred during DNS resolution: proto error: io error: A socket operation was attempted to an unreachable network. (os error 10051), labels: {})